Archambault: History

 The Archambault family sold the family-owned company to Quebecor in 1995.
 Rosaire Archambault Jr. was kept on as president of the Quebecor subsidiary Archambault Group Inc. until his retirement in 2000 when he was replaced by Natalie Larivière.
-Larivière left in 2007 and replaced by Pierre Marchand.
-Marchand served as president of Archambault until 2013.

 Camelot-Info, a computer bookstore, was acquired by Archambault in 2000.

 Started in 1978, at its peak, Camelot-Info had six stores and an online shopping site, with 10,000 titles in its inventory.
 By 2007, however, in face of competition from large chain stores and the Internet, only the original flagship Phillips Square store remained.

 Camelot-Info's last store closed in January 2009.

 On May 19, 2015, Quebecor announced the sale of 14 stores Archambault and the single store Paragraph Anglophone bookstore to Renaud-Bray Group.
 The sale of the retail stores was completed in September 2015.